Satellite-im/warp-docs/identity/interface.md

 #### Decrypt Private Key

-Decrypts the stored PrivateKey given a passphrase to allow interactions with the account such as on chain transactions.
+Decrypts the stored PrivateKey given a passphrase to allow interactions with the account such as on-chain transactions.

 ```rust
 Multipass::decrypt_private_key(&self, passphrase: Option<&str>) -> Result<Vec<u8>>;